New & Out-Of-Print: Books, Audio, Video Hardy Boys & More For Sale Help Support The Hardy Boys Unofficial Home Page!

 Art: 1950 Bill Gillies

-Notes: Revised text PC editions with the Gillies artwork are very scarce.
+Notes: Revised text PC editions with the Gillies artwork are harder to find.

 The Hardy Boys and Mr. Hardy travel to Mexico to locate a missing witness in an oil rights trial.